AlexSergey/issr/README.md

 - **iSSR** handles all asynchronous operations.
 - After receiving data from asynchronous operations, the React application is rendered.
 - NodeJS application serves HTML to the user.

+## Problems

+One of the key problems with SSR applications is asynchronous operations.
+JS is an asynchronous language, all requests to the server, on which our application data depends, are asynchronous.
+They affect the state of the system - these are side effects.
+Since content availability is critical for search engines, we must handle this asynchronous behavior.
+The React Server Renderer is designed as a synchronous operation that steps through our React-DOM step by step and turns it into HTML.

+The second problem is hydration.
+A process that allows us to associate the received HTML and the state of the application from the server with what will be built in the user's browser.

+**iSSR** handles asynchronous operations and synchronizes state on the client.

+## Motivation
+React currently has many solutions for building SSR applications.
+The most popular solution is **Next.JS**.
+This is a great framework with many possibilities, iSSR cannot replace it.
+But, **Next.JS** is about completely rewriting your existing application. **Next.JS** is a framework, which means you have to use its approaches. **iSSR** is just a small library that handles side effects and synchronizes state.
+- You can very quickly migrate your existing application to SSR using iSSR without major changes.
+- You can use any build system.
+- You can use any state management solution like Redux, Apollo, Mobx or native setState.
+- You can use any other SSR libraries (for example @loadable, react-helmet ...).

 ## Using